Vaikunda Perumal Temple, Uthiramerur: History

 Uthiramerur was ruled by the Pallavas, Cholas, Pandyas, Sambuvaraya, Vijayanagara Rayas and Nayaks.
 As per the inscriptions in the temple, the Pallava king Nandivarman II (Pallavamalla) 730–795 CE established the village around 750 CE.
 It is believed that he donated the village to the Vedic Brahmins from the Srivaishanva community.

 The Cholas captured the region and it came under their dominion during the later part of 9th century.
 There are inscriptions from the period of Parantaka Chola I (907–950), Rajaraja Chola I (985–1014), Rajendra Chola I (1012–1044) and Kulothunga Chola I (1070–1120) indicating various gifts to the temples.
 The process of democratically electing the local representatives through a system called Kudavolai during the Chola regime is documented in the inscriptions.
 The temple is known for the inscriptions indicating the democratic practices of electing representatives for the village bodies during the regime of Parantaka Chola.

-The region and the village went under the sway of tthe Pandyas during the 13th century and subsequently to the Telugu Chola ruler Vijaya Gandagopala.
+The region and the village went under the sway of the Pandyas during the 13th century and subsequently to the Telugu Chola ruler Vijaya Gandagopala.
 During the later period, the village switched hands to Pallava chieftains, Telugu Cholas, Samburavarayars and finally Kumara Kampana.
 The Vijayanagara emperor Krishnadevaraya (1502–29) made contributions to the Vaikunta temple, Subhramanya temple and Kailasanatha temple in the village.
 The temple is declared as a heritage monument and administered by the Archeological Survey of India.